waynedgrant/pebblec-watchapp-fweather/README.md

 ## Overview

-pebblec-watchface-fweather is a Pebble Face Watch written in C and Javascript that displays f-bomb themed weather for the Pebble's current location.
+pebblec-watchface-fweather is a Pebble Watch Face written in C and Javascript that displays f-bomb themed weather for the Pebble's current location.
+The Watch Face updates the weather based on its current location every 15 minutes.

 ![alt tag](screenshot.png)